kjaredic/accord/README.md

 The gas cost of maker canceling the swap is fixed at around the same ~140k gas.

 Note: N is limited by the contract size constraint (24KB) as swap parameters are part of Swap initcode.
-With the static part of Swap initcode being less than 4KB, and each transfer requiring 2 slots (64B) in calldata, max N = 64.
+With the static part of Swap initcode being less than 4KB, and each transfer requiring 2 slots (64B) in calldata, max N = 320.

+This number of transfers would be near the gas block limit (320 * 60k gas = 20mil gas).
+For ERC721 transfers it would be over the limit (320 * 120k gas = 40mil gas).

-Major changes would be needed to support bigger values of N.
+Major changes would be required to allow for larger N.